 150 Reasons to Love St. John’s: The City That Never Sleeps

 New York, NY.
 The Big Apple.
 Gotham.
 You can call it what you want—but we call it home.
-With three campuses in this great city—in Queens, on Staten Island, and in Manhattan—St. John’s University students have every opportunity to explore and enjoy the greatest city in the world.
+With two campuses in this great city—in Queens and Manhattan—St. John’s University students have every opportunity to explore and enjoy the greatest city in the world.
 Here are just a few favorites.

 Food for thought.
 Queens is home to a dizzying array of restaurants.
 A stone’s throw from campus is Acquista Trattoria, one of our favorite Italian restaurants.

 Sweet success.
 Looking for a sugary treat?
 Head over to Max & Mina’s ice cream shop, where you can give Fruity Pebbles ice cream or a cotton candy shake a try.

 Tennis, anyone?
 The United States Tennis Association Billie Jean King National Tennis Center, home of the US Open tennis tournament, is located in nearby Flushing Meadows Corona Park.